This homemade chicken dumpling soup comes straight out of Mom’s cookbook. It’s that simple kind of comfort food that never goes out of style!

 - Chicken and Wild Rice Soup – Hearty chicken and rice soup

 - 1/2 yellow onion diced

 - 1 tsp ground black pepper adjust to taste

 - 2 cups homemade dumplings

-- Prepare the ingredients.
-Chop veggies.
-Cut the chicken thighs in to bite-sized pieces.
+- Prepare the ingredients and chop veggies.
+Cut the chicken thighs into bite-sized pieces.

-- In a soup pot with oil, sauté the onion and carrots until lightly golden.
+- Pour the oil into a soup pot, then sauté the onion and carrots until they're lightly golden.

 - Add in the dumplings and simmer until they float to the top.

-- Add potatoes to the soup pot and simmer until they are easily pierced with a fork.
-Add in the diced green onion and remove the soup from heat.
+- Add potatoes to the soup and simmer until they are easily pierced with a fork.
+Add in the diced green onions, then remove the soup from heat.

 - Serve immediately and enjoy!